 Reality: Anyone can build meaningful professional connections.

-Description: Networking is not about loud socialization or being the life of the part.
+Description: Networking is not about loud socialisation or being the life of the part.
 In reality networking is about creating real professional relationships.
 Introverts can be excellent on networking because they focus o quality conversation rather than quantity.

 4. Salary and Success

-Myth: A higher salary means successful career.
+Myth: A higher salary means a successful career.

 Reality: Job satisfaction, growth and learning matter more.